 Since 2012, AWI and other groups have initiated four lawsuits to protect the red wolf (Canis rufus), the most endangered canid in the world, and one of the rarest mammals.

 Designated as an endangered species in 1967, the red wolf was declared extinct in the wild in 1980.
-In 1987, an experimental population of red wolves was reintroduced into eastern North Carolina within the designated five county Red Wolf Recovery Area (recovery area), which includes Dare, Tyrrel, Hyde, Washington, and Beaufort counties.
+In 1987, an experimental population of red wolves was reintroduced into eastern North Carolina within the designated five-county Red Wolf Recovery Area, which includes Dare, Tyrrel, Hyde, Washington, and Beaufort counties.
 From 2002 to 2014, the wild red wolf population consistently numbered over 100 animals.
-However, this population has declined precipitously in recent years, to fewer than 7 collared animals.
-This inexcusable slide toward extinction is due to a combination of actions taken by the North Carolina Wildlife Resources Commission (NCWRC) and mismanagement by the US Fish and Wildlife Service (USFWS), the agency charged with recovering the red wolf under the Endangered Species Act (ESA).
+However, this population declined precipitously in recent years, to fewer than 7 collared animals in 2020.
+This inexcusable slide toward extinction was due to a combination of actions taken by the North Carolina Wildlife Resources Commission (NCWRC) and mismanagement by the US Fish and Wildlife Service (USFWS), the agency charged with recovering the red wolf under the Endangered Species Act (ESA).

 The first and second lawsuits, initiated in 2012 and 2013, were brought against the NCWRC to challenge its decision to allow coyote hunting in areas occupied by red wolves, which are easily mistaken for coyotes.
 Both of these lawsuits were resolved in favor of plaintiffs.
 The third lawsuit, initiated in 2015, was brought against the USFWS for issuing permits that allowed landowners to kill any red wolf on their private land, as well as for discontinuing programs that were vital to maintaining the red wolf population.
-In 2018, the court held that USFWS violated the ESA and the National Environmental Policy Act (NEPA), and awarded AWI and our co-plaintiffs a permanent injunction, which prevented USFWS from taking red wolves without first demonstrating the wolves are a threat to the safety of humans, livestock, or pets.
-The fourth lawsuit, which was filed in November 2020, was brought against the USFWS for violating the ESA and the Administrative Procedure Act by failing to use its authority to further red wolf recovery and failing to insure that its actions are not likely to jeopardize the continued existence of the red wolf.
+In 2018, the court held that the USFWS violated the ESA and the National Environmental Policy Act (NEPA) and awarded AWI and our co-plaintiffs a permanent injunction, which prevented the USFWS from taking red wolves without first demonstrating the wolves are a threat to the safety of humans, livestock, or pets.
+The fourth lawsuit, which was filed in November 2020, was brought against the USFWS for violating the ESA and the Administrative Procedure Act by failing to use its authority to further red wolf recovery and failing to ensure that its actions are not likely to jeopardize the continued existence of the red wolf.
+This resulted in a historic settlement that secured the conservation of red wolves in the wild.
 More information on each of these lawsuits appears below.
 For additional information on red wolves, please visit our red wolves page.

 First Lawsuit Against North Carolina Wildlife Resources Commission (2012)